 One of the best ways to get organized in a shared kids bedroom is to have an organized kids closet!
-In our home, everyone shares a room, so it is important that we make the most of the storage space we have!
+In our home, everyone shares a room with a sibling, so it is important that we make the most of the storage space we have!
 Here's how to organize a kids closet so that 2 kids can share 1 closet!

-If you are trying to clean out the closet of a growing child, you may want to check out my tips on how to transition your child's closet across sizes and seasons.
-Today we are talking about to create a well-organized kids closet, and how you can share a closet between two kids!
+If you are trying to clean out the closet of a growing child, you may want to check out my tips on how to transition your chid's closet as they grow.
+But for tips on sharing a kids closet- let's dig in!

 As we added children to our family, we knew that bedroom space would be at a premium- even in rooms where we decided to use bunk beds.
 So we made a plan to do what we could to maximize our closet space to hold all of the kids clothing so that we would not need dressers, which would take up more valuable floor space in the bedrooms.
 So we started looking into those cool closet “systems”.

-But after having a lady from one of those fancy closet companies come out to our house and give us an estimate of more than $1500 for EACH the closets, we hit the internet and found a DIY site called Easy Closets that allows you enter the dimensions of your closet, design the type of closet space you'd like (how many shelves, whether or not you want drawers), and then they will cut the pieces to your specifications and ship the components right to your home.
+But after having a lady from one of those fancy closet companies come out to our house and give us an estimate for each the closets that caused us to gasp(!), we hit the internet and found a DIY site called Easy Closets that allows you enter the dimensions of your closet, design the type of closet space you'd like (how many shelves, whether or not you want drawers), and then they will cut the pieces to your specifications and ship the components right to your home.

 The turn-around time was crazy- we designed it on Monday and had the pieces by Wednesday!
-Now installing the system is not for the faint-hearted.
-Steve is quite handy, but it it took him a good 1/2 day to install each system.
+And it took us a good 1/2 day to install each system.
 It's not that it was so complicated- once you made sure that you hung the back bar correctly, the rest of it was just time-consuming.
 And you need to be accurate!

 The best part?
-Each closet cost around $800 for the set up we designed.
-It wasn't cheap- but when you balance that against the cost of a set of dressers for each of the kids- it actually works out pretty well.
-And look at all of the floor space we've gained!
+Each closet cost around half of the price of the professional closet company.
+It wasn't cheap- but when you balance that against the cost of a set of dressers for each of the kids- it makes sense to invest in the closet.
+And think about all of the floor space we've gained!

-The closets in each of our boys' rooms is your “standard bedroom closet”- a long space, not very deep, with a hanging bar that ran across the top, and a set of double wooden doors that slide back and forth.
-But if you have boys- you'll know there is not a big need for hanging space.
+The closets in each of our boys' rooms is your “standard bedroom closet”- a long space, not very deep, with a hanging bar that runs across the top, and a set of double wooden doors that slide back and forth.
+But if you have boys- you know there is not a big need for hanging space.

 What you want are shelves- and lots of them, and a few drawers to hold underwear and socks and maybe pjs.
-We designed their closets to have 4 sections, assigning two sections to each boy.
+We designed their closets to have 4 sections, assigning two sections to each of our sons.